Ovulation problems can result from dysfunction of the part of the brain and the glands that control ovulation or from dysfunction of the ovaries.

 Drugs, usually clomiphene or letrozole, can often stimulate ovulation, but pregnancy does not always follow.

-The hypothalamus may not secrete gonadotropin-releasing hormone, which stimulates the pituitary gland to produce the hormones that stimulate the ovaries and trigger ovulation (luteinizing hormone and follicle-stimulating hormone).
+The hypothalamus may not secrete gonadotropin-releasing hormone, which stimulates the pituitary gland to produce the hormones that stimulate the ovaries and ovulation (luteinizing hormone and follicle-stimulating hormone).

 The pituitary gland may produce too little luteinizing hormone or follicle-stimulating hormone.